-CMN 094 Grammar and Usage Review (0-2)
+1 hr.
+CMN 094 Grammar and Usage Review (1-0)

-Presents individualized modules which review grammar and usage.
+Presents sequential instruction to review grammar and usage.
 Concentrates on applying basic principles of grammar to the conventions of correct usage.
 Covers such topics as sentence structure and frequent sentence errors.
 Carries no transfer credit.

-CMN 095 Punctuation Review (0-2) Presents individualized modules which review punctuation and mechanics.
-Covers various punctuation marks and other conventions of form for written communication, such as capitalization abbreviations.
+CMN 095 Punctuation Review (1-0)

+1 hr.
+Presents sequential instruction to review punctuation and mechanics.
+Covers various punctuation marks and other conventions of form for written communication such as capitalization abbreviations.
 Carries no transfer credit.

-CMN 096 Organization Skills (0-2) 1 hr.
-Presents individualized modules for studying and organization skills related to written communication.
+CMN 096 Organization Skills (1-0)

+Presents sequential instruction in the organizational skills related to written communication.
 Course will cover outlining. patterns of organization, paragraph structure, and other pre-writing topics.
 Carries no transfer credit.

-CMN 097 Spelling Improvement (0-2)
+CMN 097 Spelling Improvement (1-0)

-Presents an individualized program for the student who needs assistance in improving spelling skills.
-Carries no transfer credit.
+Presents a sequential program of instruction for the student who needs assistance in improving spelling skills.
+Carries no transfer credit

 CMN 098 Vocabulary 1 hr.
-Development (0-2)
+Development (1-0)

-Presents an individualized program for the student who desires techniques to acquire a broader vocabulary.
+Presents sequential instruction for the student who desires techniques to acquire a broader vocabulary.
 Carries no transfer credit.

-CMN 099 Language Skills (2-2)
+CMN 099 Language Skills (3-0)

-Provides an individualized program for the student who needs assistance in developing basic language skills.
+Provides review and instruction for the student who needs assistance in developing basic language skills.
 Prepares students for entry into ENG 100 or ENG 101.
 Carries no transfer credit.